Can the White House discuss open investigations with the FBI?

 "But here's where it could go wrong: if Priebus tries to assert leverage or influence over the investigation, then he's crossed the line," the former official explained.

-Gonzales said he would not have a problem with the FBI providing with the White House with an update on the status of the investigation (or the White House asking for one), but he too drew a line at discussing the details of the investigation.
+Gonzales said he would not have a problem with the FBI providing the White House with an update on the status of the investigation (or the White House asking for one), but he too drew a line at discussing the details of the investigation.

 "I think the FBI has learned its lesson about talking about an investigation while it's ongoing based upon the investigation of the Hillary Clinton emails," Gonzales said.